Scholarly Reassignment - Coastal Carolina University

 • Demonstrates that the regular duties of the applicant can be reassigned to other persons qualified to perform such duties.

-• Each application should be ranked as highly recommended, recommended, or not recommended.
+• Ranks each applicant as either highly recommended, recommended, or not recommended.

-The Chair/Supervisor statement must be submitted via the online system according to the schedule published by the Faculty Development Committee (typically seven (7) to ten (10) days after the deadline for submission).
-The appropriate Dean/University Librarian will then provide a statement, via the online system, that should address any economic practicalities, constraints, or other special circumstances that may affect the recommendation.
+The Chair/Supervisor statement must be submitted via the online system according to the schedule published in the call for applications (typically two weeks after the deadline for submission).
+The appropriate Dean/University Librarian will then provide a statement, via the online system, that should address any economic practicalities, constraints, or other special circumstances that may affect their recommendation.
 Completed applications are then sent to the Faculty Development Committee for review and recommendation to the Provost.